RainbowRedux/RainbowSixFileConverters/README.md

 ### Commandline

-Highly recommend the use of virtualenvwrapper.
-Currently paths are hardcoded into the python files, this will change ASAP, but for now look near the bottom of the Converter.py scripts and add your path by changing the following lines:
+I highly recommend the use of virtualenvwrapper.

+Currently the gamepath is defined in settings.json.
+Most of the tools should reference this.

 ```python
 paths = []